s3275744/fintech/README.md

 ## Screenshots

-**Office review queue** — one view of every client's readiness, with VAT totals, statuses, confidence, and the warning behind each row.
+**Office review queue**: one view of every client's readiness, with VAT totals, statuses, confidence, and the warning behind each row.

 ![Fiskal office review queue](docs/dashboard.png)

-**Client detail** — the VAT summary, the row-level rule explanation, and the evidence/review actions behind a flagged client.
+**Client detail**: the VAT summary, the row-level rule explanation, and the evidence/review actions behind a flagged client.

 ![Fiskal client detail with a flagged reverse-charge row](docs/client-detail.png)